Isdinval/A-Pragmatic-Framework-for-Mobile-Redundant-Manipulator-Performing-Sequential-Tasks/README.md

 The FCI method, which determines the manipulator’s FC inside the redundancy space according to the joints configuration, is used in this study to fix the choice of the redundancy parameters.

  ![](FIG_GITHUB_README/manipulator_form_angle_swivel.png)
-Fig 2: Manipulator’s forms for a given pose (left) and the Swivel Angle for 3 manipulator configurations (right)
+Fig. 2: Manipulator’s forms for a given pose (left) and the Swivel Angle for 3 manipulator configurations (right)

 ## I.3.
 GOAL 3: generate short paths thanks to 1. status, 2. swivel angle and 3. task's order assignement (TSP)
 To generate shorter paths and improve workstation safety by removing large movements, the choice of joints configuration and task order is essential.
 The choice of the manipulator configurations is done thanks to two sub-criteria (see fig. \ref{Status_definition}): the manipulator's form and the swivel angle ***Swiv***.
 Hence, two constraints are added to maintain whenever possible: a) the same manipulator's form and b) the same swivel angle.
 The manipulator's form corresponds to a joint configuration for a given pose which is chosen thanks to the choice of a binary combination of the triplet (shoulder, elbow, wrist).
 They are eight possibles combinations for the considered redundant manipulator (Kuka IIWA).
 The tasks order choice may be solved by using a combinatorial optimization technique: the traveling salesman problem.
 Additionally, in case it is not possible to fix the same form, a strategy can be implemented to limit and reduce the traveling path between two tasks: a wrist motion is shorter than a wrist+elbow+shoulder motion.
 Thus, a qualification of the path planning is possible.